heetbeet/purge-and-merge/README.md

-# purge-and-merge
+# constraint-puzzles
- Puzzle database and solver binaries for purge-and-merge
+A collection of puzzles and their solvers using google or-tools